Bibii25/my-linux-bootcamp/Day1.md

 - Learned 'pwd' command - Used to check current directory.
 - Learned 'cd' command - Used to change directory
 - Learned 'ls' command - Used to list files and directories
+- Learned 'touch' command - used to create file
+- Understood the difference between: git add - staging files git commit - making snapshot of changes git push - sending changes to the remote from local
+- Learned "mkdir" command - used to create directories

 Example commands: